reiver/guide-org/role/supervisor/README.md

 For example —

 * do your job,
-* show up to meetings,
+* show up to this meeting,
 * don't slack off,
-* do this task.
+* do this task,
+* follow this rule,
+* fill out this form,
+* etc.

 ## Specialization